JanDitzen/simulate2/README.md

 seed(#) | sets the random-number seed.
 If simulate is used in combination with psimulate2, then only seed(#) can be set.
 Seed streams are automatically assigned. seed(integer1 [string integer3]) sets the seed (integer1), the random-number generator (string) and the seedstream (integer3).
 The default for string is the default random-number generator and for integer3 seedstream number 1. seedstream(integer) |  is a convience option for psimulate2.
 It sets the inital seedstream number for the first instance.
 For example if 3 instances are set (parallel(3)) and seedstream(4) is used, then instance 1 will use seed stream number 4, instance 2 stream 5 and instance 3 stream 6.
 This function allows the parallel use of psimulate2 on multiple computers with the same starting seed, but different seedstreams. seedsave(filename\frame), [frame append seednumber(#)] | Saves the seeds from the beginning of each draw in a dataset defined by filename.
 If option frame is used, it saves the seeds in a frame.  append appends the frame or dataset.  seednumber(#) specifies the first value of variable run.
 If not specified it is set to 1 and in the case of option append it is set to _N + 1.
 In all cases, the number of the draw, state of the random number generator, the type and the stream are saved. parallel(#2) | sets the number of parallel Stata instances.
-It is advisable not to use more instances than CPU cores are available. parallel(#2, exe(string)) sets the path to the Stata.exe when using psimulate2.  psimulate2 will try to find the path, but might fail if Stata.exe is in a non-conventional folder or has a non-conventional file name. parallel(#2, temppath(string)) sets an alternative path to save temporary files.  psimulate2 saves several do file and .bat files in the temporary folder (C:\Users\jan\AppData\Local\Temp/).
+It is advisable not to use more instances than CPU cores are available. parallel(#2, exe(string)) sets the path to the Stata.exe when using psimulate2.  psimulate2 will try to find the path, but might fail if Stata.exe is in a non-conventional folder or has a non-conventional file name. parallel(#2, temppath(string)) sets an alternative path to save temporary files.  psimulate2 saves several do file and .bat files in the temporary folder.
 In rare cases Stata might not have read/write rights or it is not possible to start a .bat file from this folder.
 In this case temppath() is required.  psimulate2 cleans up the temp folder before using it.
 All files starting with psim2_ are removed. parallel(#2, processors(integer)) sets the maximum number of processors each Stata instance is allowed, see set processors.
 This is only relevant for Stata MP.
 For example if Stata MP with 4 cores is used and two parallel instance of psimulate2, then the remaining two cores can be used for each instance.
-The default is 1, meaning that psimulate only one processor is available to each Stata instance.
+The default is 1, meaning that psimulate only one processor is available to each Stata instance. docmd(string) | specifies an alternative command to run do files.
+For example on a Ubuntu system, {cmd:docmd(stata)} is necessary to start a do file. onlydots | instead of the progress window dots are displayed.
+The option is intended to minimize the size of log files. globalid(integer) | Multiple instances of psimulate2 can be run on the same machine.
+If the same path to save temporary files is used, files may be overwritten. globalid(integer) specifies the number of the parallel instance to avoid files being overwritten.

 # 4. Examples